 Burn injuries can cause significant devastation, not just physically, but also emotionally and financially.
 Burn injuries are typically caused by heat, scalding liquids, electricity or chemicals.
 You may suffer a burn injury at home, at work or even at a restaurant or coffee shop.
 Some minor burn injuries may heal on their own without medical intervention.
 However, if you have suffered severe burn injuries, you may need extensive medical treatment, ongoing care, multiple surgeries and lengthy rehabilitation.

 If you have suffered burn injuries due to someone else's negligence or wrongdoing, you may be able to secure compensation for the injuries, damages, and losses you have sustained.
 The expenses relating to medical care and treatment could add up very quickly and not all of it might be covered by health insurance.
-An experienced Orange County burn injury lawyer will be able to address your questions and concerns and help provide the guidance you need during this difficult time.
+An experienced Orange County burn injury lawyer will be able to address your questions and concerns and help whether or not you have a personal injury claim during this difficult time.

 Sources of Burn Injuries